 My academic journey began at the end of my law studies on the Law Faculty of the Catholic University of Louvain.
 I was assistant to the late Professor Paul Rousseau, who taught political economics including the international monetary system, emerging markets and financial institutions.
 Ultimately, these areas (more specifically U.S. pension funds), became the focus of my thesis for my Bachelor in Economics under the sponsorship of the late Professor Alexandre Lamfalussy.

-At Harvard Law School, I was welcomed by Professor Hall who was running the Program of International Financial Systems as a special advisor.
-It was the beginning of the changes in US regulation on financial institutions and a fascinating time to be associated with HLS.
+While at Morgan Stanley, I taught a class on international capital markets at the College of Europe in Bruges.
+At Harvard Law School, I was welcomed by Professor Hall as part of the Program of International Financial Systems as a special adviser.
+This marked the beginning of the changes in US regulation on financial institutions and was a fascinating time.